 New York based Double Bassist Ha Young Jung captivates audiences and music critics alike with her dynamic and engaging performances.
-As a soloist Jung has appeared with many prominent orchestras including Royal Philharmonic, Moscow Virtuosi Chamber Orchestra, Southbank Sinfonia, and Novosibirsk Symphony Orchestra.
-Jung is a current Ensemble Connect Fellow at Carnegie Hall, New York as well as being a doctoral candidate at Boston University.
-Jung plays actively with many ensembles and orchestras including A Far Cry Ensemble, Jupiter Symphony Chamber Players, New York Philharmonic.
+Current Fellow at Carnegie Hall’s Ensemble Connect, Guest Principal Double Bass for Riverside Symphony, New York, as well as being a doctoral candidate at Boston University, Jung plays actively with many ensembles and orchestras including A Far Cry Ensemble, Chineke!
+Orchestra, Jupiter Symphony Chamber Players and New York Philharmonic.

-Jung has studied extensively with many leading musicians and institutes of the world including Yale University (Artist Diploma) The Juilliard School (Master of Music), and Royal College of Music (Bachelor of Music).
+Jung studied extensively with leading musicians and institutes including Royal College of Music (Bachelor of Music), The Juilliard School (Master of Music) and Yale University (Artist Diploma).
 List of principal teachers include Edwin Barker (principal at the Boston Symphony Orchestra), Timothy Cobb (principal at the New York Philharmonic and former principal at the Metropolitan Opera), Rinat Ibragimov (former principal at the London Symphony Orchestra), Chang-Hyoung Lee (principal at the Korea Broadcasting Symphony Orchestra), Tom Martin (former principal at the London Symphony Orchestra), and Don Palma (Head of Strings at New England Conservatory, Boston).